Ankur97444/Assignment/README.md

 Automation of Resolution Testing and Screenshots using Selenium Web Drivers.

 > [!NOTE]
-> We want the candidate to test and check the website is opening correctly in multiple
+> In this project we have to test and check the website is opening correctly in multiple
 > browsers and resolutions.
 We want them to create a folder for each Browser and
 > Resolution where in they save the screenshot of the whole page saved.
 >